|

 transferring data between different computing elements.

-Quad-core PC chips are now widely available.
+Multi-core PC chips are now widely available.
 A new generation of parallel

 chips is under development where there may be as many as 64 parallel cores in a